|

 principles.
 In the section on the process of change we discussed

-a 3 step progression that went; (a) what to change, (b) what to change to, and
+a 3 step progression that went; (a) what to change, (b) what to change to,

-step is considered to be psychological, and embedded in that are the
+last step is considered to be psychological, and embedded in that are the

-following assumptions (2); (1)
+following assumptions (2); (1) Any improvement

-Any improvement is a change.
-(2)
+is a change.
+(2) Any change

-Any threat to security gives rise to
+to security gives rise to emotional resistance.
+(4) Emotional resistance

-Emotional resistance can only be overcome by a stronger emotion.
+can only be overcome by a stronger emotion.
 Essentially the emotion to go with the change must

 be greater than the emotion to stay with the current status.
-It seems that Goldratt overcomes emotional resistance
+It seems that Goldratt overcomes emotional

-by allowing people to invent the solution for themselves.
+resistance by allowing people to invent the solution for themselves.
 That, after all, is part of the Socratic

 Method, and it follows on into the philosophy behind the novels and the